Environmental Whistleblower Lawyer

 - Support or participate in an investigation of the employer

 Unfortunately, not all employers respect these rights.
-Talk to a New Orleans employment attorney if you’ve suffered any adverse action after participating in a protected activity.
+Talk to a New Orleans employment attorney or Baton Rouge employment lawyer if you’ve suffered any adverse action after participating in a protected activity.
 Attorney Robert B. Landry III can help you hold your company accountable when it penalizes you for doing the right thing.

 How Can I Prove Unlawful Discrimination?